AlubJ/BactaTank-Classic/README.md

 ## Compatible Games

 This table outlines which games are compatable with BactaTank Classic.
-It includes "classic" era LEGO games developed by TT Games/Traveller's Tales, as well as some of their other games based on similar revisions of the engine.
+It includes "classic" era LEGO games developed by TtGames/Traveller's Tales, as well as some of their other games based on similar revisions of the engine.

 | Game                                        | Can be loaded | Can be edited |
 | ------------------------------------------- | ------------- | ------------- |